Meet the Teacher

 Mrs. Shane Leopard

 Hi!
 My name is Shane Leopard.
 I have been married to my high school sweetheart Larry Leopard, an engineer at NASA, since 1990.
 I have two children.
 Emily is married to Will Harris and teaches Chemistry at James Clemens High School.
-Chandler graduated from Athens High School and is studying engineering at Auburn University.
-He loves playing basketball and being with his friends.
+Chandler graduated from Athens High School in 2019.
+He currently is studying engineering at Auburn University and is on the Auburn basketball team.
 I love worshipping with my family at Hays Mill Church of Christ, attending ballgames, shopping, and eating out.

 According to Socrates, "Education is the kindling of a flame, not the filling of a vessel."
 This thought expressed so long ago is the way I feel about my role as a teacher of young children.
 I do not believe that my primary role is to "fill their vessel."
 It is my responsibility to "light the flame" in my students in order to motivate them to want to learn, to want to know more, to want to do well, and to push themselves to a higher level.
 In order to do this, I try to show them how excited I am about learning something new and I celebrate their learning and accomplishments with them.
 I want to inspire them to keep learning themselves long after their formal school years end.

 I am thrilled that I get to teach your child in fifth grade this year!
 I am dedicated to making this a busy, productive, and terrific year for all of my students!
 I will be communicating with you often about my classroom plans, your child’s progress, school events, and other activities as they arise.
 I am looking forward to sharing this year with you and your child.
 Let the adventure begin!